edan-ais/Portal/DATABASE_SETUP.md

 # Database Setup Required

 Your Supabase database needs a few updates to work properly with the Labels feature.
-Please run these SQL commands in your Supabase SQL Editor.
+Please complete all three steps below.

+**Important:** The application will check for the storage bucket but won't try to create it automatically.
+You must create it manually in your Supabase Dashboard.

 ## Step 1: Add Missing Column to Products Table